Dollar Tree Farmhouse Carrots for Easter

 - If you need a great way to display your little farmhouse carrots made of clothespins, you can make a quick DIY farmhouse tiered tray.

-How Do I Make this Farmhouse Carrots from Clothespins?
+How to Make Farmhouse Carrots from Clothespins

 Farmhouse Carrots from Clothespins